 This particular experiment was carried out with less rigor than I would've liked; in the interest of time, I ate the bagel after the second milk test described earlier rather than starting from a fasting state (my level had fallen close to its initial fasting level, for what it's worth).

 The increase was pretty dramatic, although less steep than I was expecting.
 I would've liked to continue testing (well, as much as one can like shooting pins into one's fingers) to see how long the level took to fall back to its initial state, but I had a prior obligation.

 My body appears to be able to keep its blood sugar at safe levels given the types of food that I eat day-to-day.
-The difference after eating a high-calorie, high-fat, low-carbohydrate breakfast (the eggs and bacon) versus a low-calorie, low-fat, high-carbohydrate one (the bagel) was striking, and the ADA's advice to diabetics to eat a low-fat, high-carbohydrate diet leaves me puzzled.
+The difference after eating a high-calorie, high-fat, low-carbohydrate breakfast (the eggs and bacon) versus a low-calorie, low-fat, high-carbohydrate one (the bagel) was striking, and the ADA's advice to diabetics to eat a low-fat, high-carbohydrate diet leaves me puzzled although looking at their site again in 2020, it seems like it's been updated to be more reasonable).
 Seeing that much of the bagel's glucose still hadn't been dealt with after two hours gave me pause, but I suspect that the previously-drunk milk slowed digestion of it.
 If not, well...
 I don't eat many bagels outside of glucose tests.

 I repeated the bagel test from a fasting state and saw a much lower peak.
 Assuming that the light sprinking of sesame seeds on top of the second bagel didn't affect things too much, it seems likely that the milk that I consumed three-and-a-half hours before the previous test had an effect after all.